-Join Tammy Coron for an in-depth discussion in this video Adding icons to quick actions, part of iOS 9 3D Touch In Depth.
+Join Tammy Coron for an in-depth discussion in this video Adding icons to quick actions, part of iOS 9 3D Touch Quick Start.

 - [Voiceover] Icons are a great way…to make your quick actions look a little nicer.…When you wish to add icons to your static quick actions,…you may use the keys UIApplicationShortcutItemIconType…or UIApplicationShortcutItemIconFile.…The former represents the type of icon to display,…using the system-provided library,…while the latter represents the name of an image file…from your app bundle.…Let's head over to Xcode to see how this works.…